roadster-rs/roadster/book/src/features/auth/jwt.md

 # JWTs

-Json Web Tokens (JWTs) are a common component of many auth systems.
+JSON Web Tokens (JWTs) are a common component of many auth systems.
 Each auth system will have a slightly different set of fields available in the JWT; however, there are a few common fields as well as a few standards that could be used by any implementation, particularly a custom auth system.